In Part 1, we discussed three of the key lessons to master with the strong-willed or defiant child. These first three lessons covered were:

 * Lesson 3: Tantrums, Whining, Drama, Screaming, Arguing, and Resistance Are NOT WORTHY Of Your Attention!

-Each of these three lessons are fundamentally about what you must stop doing or saying.
+Each of these three lessons is fundamentally about what you must stop doing or saying.
 It’s about surrendering the constant battles (you lose anyway), and pulling back.

 In doing so, we establish a new baseline or foundation from which to begin the steps we review today.
 Warning: You can’t skip the lessons above, and get success with these more rule-based components of the program.